Skip to content

 • 30 dBm = 1000 mW (1W)

-Each 6 dB increase roughly doubles theoretical range in ideal conditions.
-The WisMesh 1W kit can cover several times the distance of a standard RAK4631.
+Every 6 dB increase roughly doubles theoretical range in ideal conditions.
+The WisMesh 1W kit can cover several times the distance of a standard RAK4631 on the same antenna.

 RAK13302 1W LoRa Module

-The WisMesh 1W kit includes an LNA (Low Noise Amplifier) and SAW band-pass filter in the RAK13302 module.
-This cleans out-of-band noise and amplifies incoming signals, improving receive performance compared to simple amplifier add-ons that can degrade RX sensitivity.
+The WisMesh 1W kit includes an LNA and a SAW band-pass filter in the RAK13302 module.
+That cleans out-of-band noise and amplifies incoming signals, improving receive performance compared to simple amplifier add-ons that degrade RX sensitivity.

 Power Requirements

-This is one of the most important practical differences.
+This is one of the biggest practical differences.

 • Requires 5V supply for full 1W output

-• Options: USB power, external 5V, or LiPo battery (4.2V max may reduce output slightly)
+• Options: USB, external 5V, or LiPo (4.2V max may slightly reduce output)

 • Higher TX current means faster battery drain